grandseiken/foundryvtt-multilevel-tokens/README.md

 You can use both methods of teleportation in combination.
 Movement by `@in` and `@inout` regions takes priority over movement by `@stairs` tokens and `@level` regions, should the regions overlap.

+## Macro regions

+You can run a specific macro whenever a token enters a particular area using _macro_ regions.
+These work similarly to other region types, but need to be labelled with the text `@macro:NAME`, where `NAME` is the name of a macro you've created.
+The macro must have been created by a GM user.

+* Chat macros will be spoken as if by whichever token entered the region.
+* Script macros will be executed by the GM whenever a token enters the region.
+The macro command can make use of the following variables:
+  * `scene`: the `Scene` object containing the token and region.
+  * `region`: a `Drawing` object describing the region which was entered.
+  * `token`: a `Token` object for the token which entered the region.

+  Note that script macros triggered in this way run on the GM's client, and the GM might not currently be viewing the scene in question.
+In this case, the `Drawing` and `Token` objects described above will be temporary objects created purely for the macro's execution, rather than the currently-visible ones found in `canvas.tokens` and `canvas.drawings`.

 ## Advanced options

 * Region identifiers that start with `!` are _scene-local_: they will only match with other regions on the same scene.
-For example, a region with the label `@in:!bar` will only teleport to a region labeled `@out:!bar` on the same scene, even if another scene also has a region labelled `@out:!bar`.
+For example, a region with the label `@in:!bar` will only teleport to a region labelled `@out:!bar` on the same scene, even if another scene also has a region labelled `@out:!bar`.
 The same behaviour applies to cloned regions.
 This might be useful if you don't need cross-scene linking, and don't want to worry about making sure you use different identifiers on each scene.
 Or if you're going to duplicate a scene a whole bunch.

 ## Troubleshooting